zkovalenko/zBingo/README.md

 # zBingo

 This is a simple Bingo game built for one person using React, Node.js, Express and Webpack.
-Click Roll, to roll the next ball, once you feel that you won (all tiles are filled), click <Check Result>.
-If you won, the game will check other board whether they won and will declare "GAME OVER"
+Click Roll, to roll the next ball.
+Once you feel that you Won (all tiles are filled), click "Check Board".
+If you won, the Game will check other boards and will declare "GAME OVER".

 # Instructions
 1. `git clone https://github.com/zkovalenko/zBingo.git`